 The goal of the STRONG program is to partner with schools and families to provide these children with the best treatment available, allowing each child to reach his or her full potential.
 This is achieved by using empirically-validated treatment combined with the love and values of Christ.
 Including God’s love and grace into treatment allows us to reach children on all levels as we help them grow STRONGer—emotionally, behaviorally, and spiritually.

-After a child completes day treatment, the treatment team will work with parents to create an appropriate aftercare plan for their child.
+After a child completes a day treatment program, the treatment team will work with parents to create an appropriate aftercare plan for their child.
 Children who complete the program will have the opportunity to participate in the STRONG aftercare group.

 We accept most major insurance plans, and many insurance networks cover the cost of day treatment.